HandBrake/HandBrake-docs/source/en/latest/help/activity-log.markdown

 ~/Library/Application Support/HandBrake/EncodeLogs/

 Important Note: starting with OS X 10.7 "Lion", the ~/Library/ directory is hidden and can't be accessed using regular Finder navigation.
-You can open the folder directly from the Activity Window (see above), or use the Finder's Go > Go to Folder� menu item (setting it to ~/Library/Application Support/HandBrake/).
+You can open the folder directly from the Activity Window (see above), or use the Finder's Go > Go to Folder menu item (setting it to ~/Library/Application Support/HandBrake/).

-HandBrake-activitylog.txt is the session log and is overwritten each time the applicaiton starts.
+HandBrake-activitylog.txt is the session log and is overwritten each time the application starts.

 Individual activity logs are saved in the file format "mymoviename.txt YYYY-MM-DD HH-MM-SS" and unlike the session based logs are not overwritten so should serve as a history of encodes you have done with HandBrake.
 One this to keep in mind, currently there is not function which removes individual encode logs, so if you wish to delete any you will need to remove them manually.